Number and Rate of Fatalities -1a

 Write Up:

 Safety is MoDOT’s number one priority.
-Whether a resident, a visitor to the state or a highway worker, the goal is ensuring everyone returns home safely.
+Whether a resident, visitor to the state, or highway worker, the goal is to ensure everyone returns home safely.

 MoDOT supports efforts to achieve the ultimate goal of zero traffic fatalities as part of the state’s strategic highway safety plan, Show-Me Zero.
 This plan is built around the Safe System Approach and aims to eliminate fatalities and serious injuries by employing strategies across five key elements: Safer People, Safer Vehicles, Safer Speeds, Safer Infrastructure, and Safer Response.